 In recent years, a new-old sport has been developing all over the world: Freediving.
 This is a unique way to dive by holding your breath and without using compressed air tanks.

-In fact, freediving is the most ancient and natural way in which people have always used for diving, and today it is used as a hobby, for spearfishing and as a sportive activity.
+Freediving is the most ancient and natural way in which people have always used for diving, and today it is used as a hobby, for spearfishing, and as a sportive activity.

 How long and how deep can you dive without air tanks?
-Surprisingly, in a freediving it is possible to dive for long minutes and reach a great depth, such as scuba diving and more.
-We do this by using a technique of breathing and proper movement, relaxation and stress reliefing, so that the body’s oxygen consumption can be reduced, and hold breathing time and stay under water can be extended.
+Surprisingly, in freediving, it is possible to dive for long minutes and reach a great depth, such as scuba diving and more.
+We do this by using a technique of breathing and proper movement, relaxation, and stress relieving, so that the body’s oxygen consumption can be reduced, and hold breathing time and stay underwater can be extended.

-Freediving places great emphasis on safety rules, in order to create a safe and enjoyable experience.
+Freediving places great emphasis on safety rules, to create a safe and enjoyable experience.

-The evolving culture of free divers promotes a healthy lifestyle by improving breathing ability, flexibility, awareness to the body and proper nutrition.
+The evolving culture of free divers promotes a healthy lifestyle by improving breathing ability, flexibility, awareness of the body and proper nutrition.

-Unlike the scuba diving, in which the air bubbles keeps away the animals, in freediving the diver harmonize with the underwater nature and gets a close meeting with it.
+Unlike scuba diving, in which the air bubbles keep away the animals, in freediving, the diver harmonizes with the underwater nature and gets a close meeting with it.

 And beyond all, freediving is a completely different experience than anything you’ve ever known: it combines both relaxation and challenge, and mostly fun.